JohnColeborn/T2A1-A/README.md

 - What is an Agile methodology?
     - "Agile methodology is a project management framework that breaks projects down into several dynamic phases, commonly known as sprints". [[1]](#1)

-- In the context of implementation often tools associated with project management are used to map out or "rough" draft an API.
-They are then used to break down the project into large chunks (often centered around specific features), and from the large chunks broken down further into smaller chunks that may be achievable in a single session or days work.
+- In the context of implementation, often tools associated with project management are used to map out or "rough" draft an API.
+They are then used to break down the project into an epic (often centered around specific features), and from the epic broken down further into stories that may be achievable in a single session or days work.

     - Some examples of this include webapps such as Trello, which utilises kanban ideology to achieve this purpose.
 To further iterate on this example, initially a project will be started in Trello and cards will be created with generic overall information or tasks such as "Create Kanban", "Plot API structure", "Determine features required" etc.